 - Carbohydrates.
 Carbs are important for the production of serotonin, which promotes a happy, stable mood.
 It also helps glucose enter the cells, where it is used for energy, triggering tryptophan in the brain.
 This is how folic acid and the B vitamins synthesize tryptophan into serotonin.
 Carbs and tryptophan-rich foods such as dairy products and meats will help you feel better.

 - Antioxidants.
 Antioxidants boost the immune system and help the body heal.
 Fresh fruits and vegetables are packed with antioxidants, so be sure to include as many as possible to your daily diet.

 - Protein.
-Proteins are key building blocks in the brain, and are full of omega-3 and omega- 6 fatty acids.
-These help the repair and functioning of the neurotransmitters in the brain, which help reduce depression and anxiety.
+Proteins are key building blocks in the brain and are full of omega-3 and omega- 6 fatty acids.
+These help the repair and functioning of the neurotransmitters in the brain, which helps reduce depression and anxiety.
 Be sure to choose healthy proteins such as fish, poultry, and beans.

 - Fiber.
 Drug and alcohol abuse upset the digestive system.
 Replacing white flour foods with 100% whole grains will go a long way in helping the body recuperate.
 Whole grain breads, brown rice, and whole grain pastas are a good place to start.

 - Fats.
 Many people equate dietary fats to fattening foods.
 Healthy dietary fats play a necessary role in maintaining mental health, and they are good for your heart.
 Research has shown that limiting dietary fats directly influences mood.
 Some healthy dietary fats to incorporate into your diet are: olive oil, avocado, nuts, nut butters, flax seed, soymilk, and tofu.